hkassow/upgraded-guacamole/README.md

 docker exec -it guac psql -U postgres -d guac

 ## project todo
+- update recipe edit flow
-- fix editing other peoples recipes
+    - editing other users recipes -> for followers etc
-- allow removing/adding ingredients from recipe
+    - add + remove ingredients improved flow
-- add alternative measurements in grocery list (cups -> grams etc) -> maintain list
+- add alternative measurements in grocery list (cups -> grams etc)
+    - maintain list
         1. things that dont need to be seperated out (eggs)
         2. things that should be in ML ie; liquids, milk, cream etc
         3. things that should be in grams ie; butter, flour, sugar
-- on frontend when adding recipe steps if there is ever XXX°F add celsius conversion or `375 degrees` -> dont do if followed by celsius conversion
+- on frontend when adding recipe steps if there is ever XXX°F add celsius conversion or `375 degrees`
+    - dont do if followed by celsius conversion
 - continue testing deepinfra
-    -> maybe we can use a smarter/ more expensive text model for better parsing ?
+    - maybe we can use a smarter/ more expensive text model for better parsing ?
-- fix model interperting ingredients needed from recipe list -> see matcha & red bean recipe
+- fix model interperting ingredients needed from recipe list
+    - see matcha & red bean recipe

 - filter recipe types